 Have you ever grilled watermelon?

-This recipe comes from Chef Eric Finney of the Arizona Grand Resort & Spa.
+This recipe comes from the Arizona Grand Resort & Spa.
 Because Arizona gets intense heat, Finney loves to use watermelon to help revive guests at the end of the day.
 And grilling watermelon adds one more layer of flavor to this favorite summer fruit.

 In fact, we love this grilled watermelon recipe may be our new favorite barbecue dish.
 What’s better for beating the heat than juicy watermelon?
-And grilling the fruit is surprisingly easy.
+Grilling the fruit is surprisingly easy.
 You basically treat it as you would grilled vegetables.

 How to grill watermelon